wyne-ybanez/personal-portfolio-master/README.md

 - Roboto is the secondary font - used mainly for headings.
 - Sans serif is the fallback font should the fonts be imported incorrectly.

-### Separated pages
-- Separate pages such as contactme.html and projects.html will have a background with a dark linear gradient.
-This avoids distraction.
-- Making it darker like index.html but also having a unique image in the back to make the page interesting rather than have it all black.

 ## Wireframes

   [Hero Image](wireframes/hero-img.png)